CIBC-Internal/python/Doc/library/poplib.rst

 POP3 Objects
 ------------

-All POP3 commands are represented by methods of the same name, in lower-case;
+All POP3 commands are represented by methods of the same name, in lowercase;
 most return the response text sent by the server.

-An :class:`POP3` instance has the following methods:
+A :class:`POP3` instance has the following methods:

 .. method:: POP3.set_debuglevel(level)